A new and improved version of Data Locker is available. To learn more, see our guide on AppsFlyer Data Locker 2.0.

 For customers with large amounts of data, Data Locker serves as an alternative to exporting data via Push API.
 Once the Data Locker is configured, AppsFlyer automatically creates a repository for the data and makes it available for the customer’s convenience.

-- Reliable: no data loss since the data is stored in AWS
+- Reliability - data is stored in AWS which ensures data persistence

-2. Select the relevant applications for which data is to be stored.
+- Select the relevant applications for which data is to be stored.
+You can choose any number of applications.

-Click on the the box titled Select Fields to pick the fields required on your data locker reports.
+- Select the fields you want to include in the report (optional) - Click on the box titled Select Fields to pick the fields required on your data locker reports.
 Check the box next to any required field to include it in your reports.

 If you skip this step or manually select All Fields your reports shall include all possible fields.

-Add the email or emails (separated by ';') of any team members in your account, that would get daily notice emails when data locker files are generated.
+Add the email or emails (separated by by a comma i.e. firstname.lastname@example.org, email@example.com) of any team member in your account to send them daily notification emails whenever data locker files are generated.

-Once saved, a dedicated AWS bucket is created.
+Once the configuration is saved, a dedicated AWS bucket is created.
 The bucket is only accessible using customer credentials (for security reasons).
 In addition, all access to the bucket is audited.

 Data Locker files are based on Raw Data Reports V5 (see: Raw Data Reports V5).